 Conclusion & More

-I’m sure there will be a few folks out there miffed at the idea that this is an open-ended kaleidoscope.
-I personally loved the idea of keeping it open-ended because it allows for more chances for discovery than your standard self-contained kaleidoscope.
+I loved the idea of keeping our diy kaleidoscope open-ended because it allowed for more chances for discovery than your standard self-contained kaleidoscope.
 I also loved experimenting with the different shapes for the interior of the kaleidoscope.
 I think making them all allows kids a chance to experiment with the way optics change depending on the shape of the mirrored surface as well at the object/patterns being viewed.
 I also loved that keeping the kaleidoscope open ended meant it took about 5 minutes to throw together, perfect for a quick but entrancing project for kids!

 - For more optical fun be sure to make a simple Camera Obscura.
 If you love unexpected color hit up Art in the Dark.